 Spread Holiday Cheer

 Ready to spread some holiday cheer with even more Christmas words?
 Pour yourself a glass of eggnog or apple cider!
-Then, read through the merry origins of common Christmas greetings.
+Then, read through the merry origins of common Christmas greetings to find words of the season.
 Do you know why we usually say “merry” Christmas and not “happy” Christmas?